If you suffer from headaches, don’t despair because there is help and treatment. Millions of Americans suffer from headaches every day.

 - Alcohol: alcoholic beverages, red wine and beer

 Other Migraine Headache Triggers

 - Lifestyle: too much or too little sleep, changes in meal times, exertion, fatigue, anxiety and stress

 - Hormonal: menstrual cycle, pregnancy, oral contraceptives and estrogen therapy

-- Environmental: changes in weather/temperature, changes in altitude/time zones, bright or flickering lights, unusual odors
+- Environmental: changes in weather/temperature, changes in altitude/time zones, bright or flickering lights, unusual odors and fumes

 - Medication: overuse of over-the-counter pain relievers such as ibuprofen, acetaminophen, etc.

 Did you know that migraine and other headaches can be caused by a condition called Obstructive Sleep Apnea – where your breathing stops during sleep?